Sebewaing Supported the Lubering Era of the Thumb

-The lumbering era in Michigan’s Upper Thumb from 1860-1880 resulted in booming towns all along the shoreline.
+Sebewaing history began just before the lumbering era in Michigan’s Upper Thumb.
+The Village was founded in 1845 by Rev. John J.F.
+Auch, a Lutheran Minister ordained by the Michigan Synod of the Lutheran Church.
+Lumbering from 1860-1880 resulted in sawmill boom towns all along the shoreline.
 Sebewaing was no exception.
-While it did not benefit from proximity of being on Lake Huron like Sand Beach, (later named Harbor Beach), or having a deep river outflow like Caseville, it’s historical spot as a rich hunting area by native Americans and natural outflow to Saginaw Bay by the Sebewaing River predestined it as a natural gathering spot.
+While it did not benefit from the proximity of being on Lake Huron like Sand Beach, (later named Harbor Beach), or having a deep river outflow like Caseville, Sebewaing history was a rich hunting area by native Americans and natural outflow to Saginaw Bay by the Sebewaing River predestined it as a natural gathering spot.

 Schooner Viola in Sebewaing harbor.
 Source: Ralph K. Roberts

 Schooner G.R.
 DURKEE, 1887, attributed to being taken in Sebewaing.
 (Doubtful) Dowling Collection, University of Detroit – Mercy